Do you know these 10 Different types of blog posts?

 There are many different types of white papers that a company might publish.

-One form is the backgrounder, which explains in detail the benefits of their product, service, or process.
+One form is the backgrounder, which explains the benefits of their product, service, or process.

 Another form of white paper is the problem-solving technique.
 In this form, the audience is guided by the solution to an issue prevalent in their business.

 Other forms of white papers merely provide an overview of relevant statistics and data about the state of a given business or industry.
-The Content Marketing Benchmarks Budgets and Trends from the Content Marketing Institute is an example of this.
+The Content Marketing Benchmarks Budgets and Trends from the Content Marketing Institute is an example.

 Regardless of the format, the content of your white paper should demonstrate your experience in a specific field.
 Your target audience is looking for information and will seek an authoritative source.
 This company, they believe, has an in-depth understanding of a topic.